zuai-logo

 Define chattel slavery.

-What are slave codes?
+What are Slave Codes?

-What is meant by agency?
+What is meant by "agency" in a historical context?

 The capacity of individuals to act independently and make their own free choices.